bindatype/scheduler_DES/README.md

 # scheduler_DES
-A project to replay a High Performance Computer's job history but allowing to alter the number of partitions or nodes within a partition.
+A project to replay a High Performance Computer's job history but allowing for varying the number of partitions or nodes within a partition.
+The result can be used to make informed estimates for how changes to a cluster's inventory of nodes may impact the amount of time jobs spend waiting to dequeue.

+For example, one might ask how adding 5 more GPU nodes might relieve job pressure, what is the effect interactive allocations are having on job throughput, or if timelimits are reasonable, all based on actual historical job data collected from SLURM's sacct command.

-## Set up a conda env:
+## Getting Started: Setting up a conda env

 ```
 conda create --name scheduler_DES -y